Connect with the Evolution, Variation, and Ontogeny of Learning Laboratory:

-In the Evolution and Ontogeny of Cognition and Culture Laboratory, we study the ontogeny of cultural learning.
+In the Evolution, Variation, and Ontogeny of Learning Laboratory, we study the ontogeny of cultural learning.
 Our team of cognitive developmental scientists studies the interplay of our universal mind and the variation of human culture.

 The lab is directed by Dr. Legare, and is located in the psychology department at The University of Texas at Austin.
-The other members of the Evolution and Ontogeny of Cognition and Culture Laboratory are:
+The other members of the EVO Learn Lab are:

-Emily Messer, Ph.D., will be joining the EOCC Lab as a postdoctoral researcher in February 2018.
+Emily Messer, Ph.D., is a postdoctoral researcher in the EVO Learn Lab..
 She is working on an NSF-funded project examining cultural variation in social learning and cultural transmission (PI Legare).
 Emily graduated from The University of Dundee in the U.K. with a BSc Hons in biology and then went on to do a Ph.D. at the University of St Andrews in the U.K. in psychology and neuroscience; her thesis investigated social learning and social behaviour in capuchin and squirrel monkeys.
 Since finishing her Ph.D. in 2014, she has done postdocs at The University of St Andrews and Heriot-Watt University in the U.K., working with capuchin monkeys, chimpanzees, and children.
 Emily is a primatologist and a keen science communicator with research interests in social behaviour, learning, culture, and prosociality.

-Sarah Pope, Ph.D., will be joining the EOCC Lab as a postdoctoral researcher in February 2018.
+Sarah Pope, Ph.D., is a postdoctoral researcher in the EVO Learn Lab.
 She is working on an NSF-funded project examining cultural variation in social learning and cultural transmission (PI Legare).
 Sarah received her M.S. and Ph.D. in neuroscience from Georgia State University as well as her Ph.D. in psychology from Aix-Marseille University.
 For her dissertation research, Sarah explored differences in cognitive flexibility within the primate lineage (baboons, chimpanzees) and across human cultures (America, France, Namibia).
 Specifically, her research focused on how familiar solution strategies can block more efficient ones.
 Sarah is also interested in how formal education impacts problem-solving flexibility and other aspects of human cognition.

-Bruce Rawlings, Ph.D., will be joining the EOCC Lab as a postdoctoral researcher in April 2018.
+Bruce Rawlings, Ph.D., is a postdoctoral researcher in the EVO Learn Lab.
 He is working on an NSF-funded project examining cultural variation in social learning and cultural transmission (PI Legare).
 Bruce graduated from the University of Plymouth with a B.Sc in psychology before receiving an M.Sc in cognitive neuroscience from the University of York.
 Bruce’s Ph.D. from Durham University examined individual differences in social learning and innovation in children and chimpanzees.
-Prior to Bruce’s Ph.D., he conducted research on the social transmission of behaviors in nonhuman primate communities in Brazil and Zambia
+Prior to Bruce’s Ph.D., he conducted research on the social transmission of behaviors in nonhuman primate communities in Brazil and Zambia.

 - Sabrina Chavez